 - CO 1.
 Understand basic concepts, historical perspectives and contributions in Microbiology. - CO 2.
-Understand evolution of prokaryotic and eukaryotic metabolism - CO 3.
-Learn about microbial nutrition and culture of microbes in the laboratory. - CO 4.
-Discern various factors affecting growth and death of microorganisms. - CO 5.
+Understand the evolution of prokaryotic and eukaryotic metabolism - CO 3.
+Learn about microbial nutrition and the culture of microbes in the laboratory. - CO 4.
+Discern various factors affecting the growth and death of microorganisms. - CO 5.
 Explain the microbial metabolic pathways with their applications.

 Introduction to microbiology, historical perspectives, contributions of early microbiologists, Koch Postulates.
 Branches and scope of microbiology.
-Origin and evolution of microorganisms, discovery of anaerobic life, evolutionary chronology, trends in evolution of archaebacteria, eubacteria and eukaryotes.
+Origin and evolution of microorganisms, the discovery of anaerobic life, evolutionary chronology, and trends in the evolution of archaebacteria, eubacteria and eukaryotes.
 Evolution of prokaryotic and eukaryotic metabolism.
 Modern methods of tracing and analysis of evolution.

-Microbial diversity, habitats, life cycles, structure and classification of bacteria, cyanobacteria, actinomycetes, fungiand viruses.
+Microbial diversity, habitats, life cycles, structure and classification of bacteria, cyanobacteria, actinomycetes, fungi and viruses.
 Pathogenic microorganisms: bacteria, mycoplasmas, rickettsias, chlamydias and protozoa.

-Microbial nutrition and cultivation: Nutritional categories of microorganisms, role of microbial nutrients; cultivation of aerobes, anaerobes and facultatives, obligate pathogens and viruses.
+Microbial nutrition and cultivation: Nutritional categories of microorganisms, the role of microbial nutrients; cultivation of aerobes, anaerobes and facultative, obligate pathogens and viruses.
 Selective media, selective isolation and methods of preservation of microbes.